Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Model Enhanced IRL

-In this section, we first elaborate on the adversarial formulation of our reward shaping (\cref{equation::discriminator}) and present the theoretical insight (\cref{prop::gradient_align}) of the equivalence between cross-entropy training loss of adversarial reward shaping formulation and maximum log-likelihood loss of original maximum causal entropy IRL problem.
-Then, in the \cref{section::algorithm_framework}, we showcase our practical algorithm framework with trajectory generation and transition model learning in the loop, as shown in ~\cref{fig::framework}.
-Furthermore, we theoretically investigate the reward function bound (\cref{thm:reward_func_Error_Bound}) and performance difference bound (\cref{thm:value_error_bound}) under the transition model learning error.
+In this section, we first elaborate on the adversarial training of our reward shaping (\cref{equation::discriminator}) and present the theoretical insight (\cref{prop::gradient_align}) of the equivalence between cross-entropy training loss of adversarial reward shaping formulation and maximum log-likelihood loss of original maximum causal entropy IRL problem.
+Then, we showcase our practical algorithm framework with trajectory generation, transition model learning, and policy optimization in the loop, as shown in ~\cref{fig::framework}.
+Furthermore, we theoretically investigate the reward function bound (\tref{thm:reward_func_Error_Bound}) and performance difference bound (\tref{thm:value_error_bound}) under the transition model learning error.